songlinjian/Yeti-Project/doc/Yeti_Monitor.md

       * the ratio of TC trancation

 ### Query taffic analysis (From DSC page?)
 * Ratio of TCP and UDP query
 * Statistics of lenght of response
 * Ratio of A and AAAA query

+Davey: How about provide a page with some test scripts or commonds to ask anyone try to execute locally and upload their result?
+Like What OARC dose for reply-size-test : https://www.dns-oarc.net/oarc/services/replysizetest

 ## 3. other system in Yeti project